jb2020-super/programmer-best-practices/cpp/readme.md

 ## Optimize Performance
 - [The Lost Art of Structure Packing](http://www.catb.org/esr/structure-packing/).
 Reordering members of structure or class to save memory if possible.
 The variables of same length grouped together.

+## Log System
+- Always choose a log system for your software which is very important to tracing BUGs.
+A good starting point is [spdlog](https://github.com/gabime/spdlog).